mckennatim/iot/README.md

 platformio.exe device monitor

+## questions

+hvac stack exception

+ended up being a bad esp8266

+but in general... from powershell run

+    PS D:\fs\www\iot\pio\pio-ardui\espBoth\hvac> java -jar EspStackTraceDecoder.jar C:\Users\mcken\.platformio\packages\toolchain-xtensa\bin\xtensa-lx106-elf-addr2line.exe D:\fs\www\iot\pio\pio-ardui\espBoth\hvac\.pio\build\d1_mini\firmware.elf stack.txt

+    Exception Cause: 28  [LoadProhibited: A load referenced a page mapped with an attribute that does not permit loads]

+    0x402211ec: __fast_strcpy at /home/earle/src/esp-quick-toolchain/repo/newlib/newlib/libc/machine/xtensa/fast_strcpy.S:161
+    0x40204461: readConfig() at ??:?
+    0x4021c160: WiFiServer::_s_discard(void*, ClientContext*) at ??:?
+    0x401057d4: spi_flash_read at ??:?
+    0x40213fcf: spiffs_object_find_object_index_header_by_name_v at spiffs_nucleus.cpp:?
+    0x40100139: __wrap_spi_flash_read at ??:?
+    0x4020e555: EspClass::flashRead(unsigned int, unsigned int*, unsigned int) at ??:?
+    0x40211c60: spiffs_hal_read(unsigned int, unsigned int, unsigned char*) at ??:?
+    0x40216c81: spiffs_phys_rd at ??:?
+    0x40214304: spiffs_page_data_check$isra$3 at spiffs_nucleus.cpp:?
+    0x40216714: spiffs_object_read at ??:?
+    0x40212a90: malloc at ??:?
+    0x40213541: SPIFFS_read at ??:?
+    0x4020e768: HardwareSerial::available() at ??:?
+    0x4021bb78: fs::File::seek(unsigned int, fs::SeekMode) at ??:?
+    0x40204555: getOnline() at ??:?
+    0x4021c2b0: WiFiServer::_s_discard(void*, ClientContext*) at ??:?
+    0x402045b2: void ArduinoJson::Internals::JsonWriter<fs::File>::writeFloat<float>(float) at ??:?
+    0x4021216e: uart_write at ??:?
+    0x4020e768: HardwareSerial::available() at ??:?
+    0x4020ea79: Print::print(String const&) at ??:?
+    0x4020ea79: Print::print(String const&) at ??:?
+    0x40100260: digitalWrite at ??:?
+    0x40204bdc: readTemps() at ??:?
+    0x40204da7: setup at ??:?
+    0x402102e4: loop_wrapper() at core_esp8266_main.cpp:?
+    0x40100591: cont_wrapper at ??:?

+### How do you set the hysteresis for temp?

+### What is fCrement?
+How is it set?
+It sets the time delay for sched.updTimers() and req.pubTimr() in the main loop.
+It is hard coded in main.cpp `flags_t f` (the 3rd flag)

 ## recurring problems

+### why does the pond timer have such a huge number?
+the clock is not getting set.
+Most often because pin PubSubClient.h the default value of 128 for packet size is not enoung for all the time info.
+Cange it to 256.
+(Done in pio-arduino but not arduino1.8.8)

 ### libraries changing

 * Library dependencies should be listed in platformio.ini
 * global libraries are in `/c/Users/mcken/.platformio/lib`
 * Updating libraries can cause problems
     * PubSubClient (mqtt) in the .h file defaults to packet size of 128.
 That crashes the app right away since CYURD002/devtime sends back a long string (mainly needed by web apps) Change to 256 in `/c/Users/mcken/.platformio/lib/PubSubClient_ID89/src/PubSubClient.h`
+* old code (currently pio-arduino/espBoth/main) requires old ArduinoJson

+    lib_deps =
+        DHT sensor library
+        Adafruit Unified Sensor
+        ArduinoJson@^5.12.0

+*  `pio-arduino/espBoth/main-broke` uses ArduinoJson 6. that might have something to do on why it is broke

 ### won't upload to device

 Maybe something else is using yo shit.
 Hacky solution